jlooper/mandala-me/README.md

 1.  `npm run debug:android`
 2.  `npm run debug:ios`

 > Note, this app uses Firebase; please use your own credentials to setup Firebase for your own project.
+Because of inappropriate content being posted, I've been obliged to remove the Firebase files.